integer-net/Solr/doc/manual.md

 Events
 ---------------------
-In order to further customize the module, we integrated several events which can be observed by an another module.
+In order to further customize the module, we integrated several events which can be observed by another module.
 The following events are included in IntegerNet_Solr:

 - integernet_solr_get_product_data
 - integernet_solr_update_query_text